 User-generated Content / UGC – User-generated content is the unpaid content created by users to support or promote the brand.

-Viral – Viral is the popular content which reaches high-interest levels in a short time all over the internet.
+Viral – Viral is the popular content that reaches high-interest levels in a short time all over the internet.